m0r6aN/Lauren_Bays_Beauty/README.md

 ## 📄 License

-Copyright © 2025 Bayless Beauty Med Spa.
+Copyright © 2025 lauren bays Beauty Med Spa.
 All rights reserved.

 ## 🤝 Contributing

-This is a private project for Bayless Beauty Med Spa.
+This is a private project for lauren bays Beauty Med Spa.

 ## 📞 Contact

 For inquiries about this website, please contact:
-- Email: info@baylessbeauty.com
+- Email: info@lauren baysbeauty.com
 - Phone: (555) 123-4567

 ---